50 Fall Things to Do in Connecticut with Kids

 Connecticut Science Center is all about hands-on learning.
 Photo courtesy of Connecticut Office of Tourism

-29. Check out a fun exhibit at the CT Science Center.
+29. Check out a fun exhibit at the Connecticut Science Center.
+2020 update: Timed tickets are required.

 30. Take a hike and check out these scenic waterfalls.